-- a) 2 x front door panels measuring 50cm long and 14cm wide reserved for the event naming rights sponsor (Masthead).
+- a) 2 x Front door panels measuring 50cm long and 14cm wide reserved for the event naming rights sponsor (Masthead).
 These panels are obligatory and may not be refused.
-These panels must be affixed from the leading edge of both front doors and the top edge must be between 7cm and 10cm below the bottom window line - b) 2 x numbers for each rear side window which shall be 15cm high with a stroke width of at least 2,5cm, coloured fluorescent orange (PMS804) and may be reflective.
+These panels must be affixed from the leading edge of both front doors and the top edge must be between 7cm and 10cm below the bottom window line. - b) A technical panel, measuring 25cm long and 38cm wide must be affixed from the leading edge of each front door immediately below the door panels (Masthead).
+In all cases, the Overall Championship Sponsor has the right to the top 10cm of the technical panel. - c) 2 x Numbers for each rear side window which shall be 15cm high with a stroke width of at least 2,5cm, coloured fluorescent orange (PMS804) and may be reflective.
 These numbers shall be placed at the top of the rear side window in conjunction with the crew names.
-Font Helvetica. - c) 1x roof panel, 50cm wide by 52cm high, to be placed on the roof with the top towards the front of the car.
-A matt black competition number, 5cm wide by 28cm high, will be displayed on a matt white background 50cm wide by 38cm high.
-Font Helvetica. - d) The top part of the number will be facing towards the front of the car as per ASSR 800.0 - e) A technical panel, measuring 25cm long and 38cm wide must be affixed from the leading edge of each front door immediately below the door panels (Masthead).
+Font Helvetica. - d) 1x number must be placed on the rear window on the right-hand side, the number shall be 7cm high, coloured fluorescent Yellow and must be reflective.
+Font Helvetica Bold. - e) 1x Roof panel, white background block with dimensions 52cm wide by 30cm high 50cm wide by 52cm high, to be placed on the roof. with the top towards the front of the car.
+A black competition number, 5cm wide by 28cm high, 20cm high by 45cm wide, will be displayed with the top towards the front of the car.
+See 800.0 image for reference. on a white background 50cm wide by 38cm high.
+Font Helvetica.
+The top part of the number will be facing towards the front of the car as per ASSR 800.0 A technical panel, measuring 25cm long and 38cm wide must be affixed from the leading edge of each front door immediately below the door panels (Masthead).
 In all cases, the Overall Championship Sponsor has the right to the top 10cm of the technical panel. - f) The class decals which are round and 18cm in diameter must be affixed immediately below the door panels and behind the technical panel.
 These class decals will be available for purchase from documentation / scrutineering.
 Class colour coding to be determined by each Region committee or NRC.
 More than one (1) class decal will be allowed, example ARC 3 and NRC 4. - g) Class decals have to be the same colour and font as supplied by the Controllers.
-Failure to comply will be a fine of R1-000.00. - h) One number must be placed on the rear window on the right-hand side, the number shall be 7cm high with a stroke width of at least 2cm, coloured fluorescent Yellow and must be reflective.
-Font Helvetica Bold. - i) One decal bearing the championship logo (being competed in) with a maximum size of 15cm x 10cm will be displayed on the dashboard of the vehicle so as to be in view of the on-board camera (where applicable and available). - j) Class decals:
+Failure to comply will be a fine of R1-000.00.

+One number must be placed on the rear window on the right hand side, the number shall be 7cm high with a stroke width of at least 2cm, coloured fluorescent Yellow and must be reflective.